neclimdul/marketo-rest/docs/Lead/Api/LeadsApi.md

     new GuzzleHttp\Client()
 );
 $program_id = 56; // int | The id of the program to retrieve from
-$fields = array("fields_example"); // string[] | A comma-separated list of fields to be returned for each record
+$fields = array('fields_example'); // string[] | A comma-separated list of fields to be returned for each record
 $batch_size = 56; // int | The batch size to return.
 The max and default value is 300.
-$next_page_token = "next_page_token_example"; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
+$next_page_token = 'next_page_token_example'; // string | A token will be returned by this endpoint if the result set is greater than the batch size and can be passed in a subsequent call through this parameter.
 See Paging Tokens for more info.

 try {
     $result = $apiInstance->getLeadsByProgramIdUsingGET($program_id, $fields, $batch_size, $next_page_token);